laowantong/sqlab_island/README.md

 42 is called a “token”.
 Each query will return a table with an added column containing the token needed to access the next episode (or a hint for the incorrect queries anticipated by the game creator).

-## Disclaimer
+## Disclaimer and potential issues

 The present adaptation of SQL Island includes a few changes in the game's content to be compatible with SQLab.
-Any bug or problem is the sole responsibility of the adapter, and should be reported in the issues of [SQLab's repository](https://github.com/laowantong/sqlab).
+Any bug or problem is the sole responsibility of the adapter, and should be reported in the [issues of SQLab](https://github.com/laowantong/sqlab/issues) itself.